Anthony-Doyle/EmbeddedSystems/ReadMe.md

 The phase should be able to be adjusted to allow for voltage control in a power grid.
 There should be a high frequency filter to remove noice from the signal.
 DAC, ADC should be used to read and write a signal allowing for easy storage of units and modification.
-//DMA should be used to allow for faster excicution** of code while read and write will be done without slowing the main() code.
 Buffers should be used to store the read units, the filtered units and printf() characters.

 By the completion of the project, a signal should be able to be replicated with the same frequency, maximums, minimums, and an adjustable phase of 180 -> -180 degrees.